coala/projects/_projects/convert-bear-to-aspects.md

 ##### PREPARATION/BONDING

+* The list of planned migrated bears (at least 5) are drafted completely.
 * The names and settings of the needed aspects are drafted completely.

 ##### CODING PHASE 1

-* A third of the defined aspects are properly defined, documented and merged.
+* All of the drafted aspect are successfully merged and documented.
-* A third of the defined bears return results with aspects.

 ##### CODING PHASE 2

-* Two thirds of the defined aspects are properly defined, documented and merged.
+* Improve existing helper function to make mapping setting to aspect setting easier.
-* Two thirds of the defined bears return results with aspects.
+* Two thirds of the defined bears is annotated, could be executed under aspect config, and return results with aspects data.

 ##### CODING PHASE 3

-* All of the defined aspects are properly defined, documented and merged.
-* All of the defined bears return results with aspects.
+* All of the defined bears is annotated, could be executed under aspect config, and return results with aspects data.
+* Implement integration test, make sure the coala/coala repo could be run with aspect-based setting that similiar with current `.coafile` setting and return the same result set.